New happenings at The Saguaro Hotel

-Check out what these cool kids have penciled in:
+Check out what the cool kids at The Saguaro Hotel have penciled in

 - Speakeasy Sundays – Swanky!
 Check their Facebook page on Sundays for the night’s password for discounted drinks from their prohibition cocktail list.